University Administrative Policies

 In order to assist students in their search for scholarship support, departments must have written guidelines on file that include eligibility criteria for each of their scholarship programs.
 These guidelines must be printed on all departmental scholarship announcements and placed on departmental scholarship web pages.
 The criteria for scholarships paid from endowed programs must adhere to donor agreements.

-5. Application
+5. Nomination

 Departments may have scholarly award programs whereby they request nominations from faculty, staff, and constituents.
 These awards differ from scholarships in that they are designed to recognize specific scholarly achievements and are generally not comparable to the dollar amounts of scholarships.
-Departments must notify the Scholarship Office of existing or proposed scholarly award programs and provide the criteria for eligibility, selection procedures, and dollar range of the awards.

-7. Selection and Notification Process
+6. Selection and Notification Process

-8. Scholarship Office
+7. Scholarship Office

 The Scholarship Office is responsible for:

-• processing departmental award forms,
+• processing departmental award forms, and

-• monitoring the proper use of funds, and
+• monitoring the proper use of funds.

-9. Attachment
+8. Attachment

 Exhibit A. Proposal for Establishing a Departmental Scholarship